umd-lib/drupal-common/README.md

 > docker-compose up
 ```

-If your work depends on having all images in place, you will want to generate a dump
+10) If your work depends on having all images in place, you will want to
-from production.
-These can be copied to common-www/web/sites/default/files/
+generate a dump from production.
+These can be copied to

+common-www/web/sites/default/files/

-Instructions below.
+See instructions below.

 Be sure to flush cache after the file copy is complete.

-### Developer Configuration
+### Local Development Configuration

-For development, it is good to copy the drupal-projects-env/services.yml to
+As mentioned in the optional step above for local development, copy the
+drupal-projects-env/services.yml file to common-demo/web/sites/default/.
-common-demo/web/sites/default/.
-This will preconfigure your site for dev mode
+This will preconfigure your site for dev mode and make theming much easier by
-and make theming much easier by injecting template information directly into the
+injecting template information directly into the site markup.
+Note that we don't
-site markup.
-Note that we don't want this file included in production (which is
+want this file included in production (which is a danger given that it isn't
-a danger given that it isn't currently overwritten by k8s configuration.)
+currently overwritten by k8s configuration.)

-Under *Configuration* and *Performance*, make sure both Aggregate CSS/JavaScript
+Under *Configuration | Performance*, make sure both Aggregate CSS/JavaScript
-checkboxes are disabled.
+checkboxes are unchecked.

 Under *Extend*, you can enable the *Devel* module, which, among other features,
 provides a *Clear Cache* link on the toolbar.
 You're in Drupal now and will be